awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-setup.md

 To send SMS messages with Amazon Pinpoint, you need an Amazon Pinpoint project in which the SMS channel is enabled\.

-You can also enable the SMS channel for an existing project by using the **Settings** page in the Amazon Pinpoint console\.
+You can also enable the SMS channel for an existing project by using the **SMS and voice** settings page on the Amazon Pinpoint console\.
 For more information, see [Managing the Amazon Pinpoint SMS Channel](channels-sms-manage.md)\.

 ## Creating a New Project by Using the Amazon Pinpoint Console<a name="channels-sms-setup-mobilehub"></a>